 - Runs, walks, races, bike rides, etc.

-- Scientific and medical conferences and meetings
+- Scientific or medical conferences

-- Capital campaigns, furniture and equipment, or naming opportunities
+- Capital campaigns, furniture and equipment, or naming opportunities.